Eastern Wu family trees: Sun Jian, Sun Qiang and Sun Jing

 Xu Zhen and Sun Jian's younger sister had a son, Xu Kun.
 Xu Kun's daughter married Sun Jian's son Sun Quan.

 Sun Jian

-Four of Sun Jian's sons – Sun Ce, Sun Quan, Sun Yi and Sun Kuang – and one of his daughters (Lady Sun) were born to his wife Lady Wu, who was Wu Jing's elder sister.
+Four of Sun Jian's sons – Sun Ce, Sun Quan, Sun Yi and Sun Kuang – and one of his daughters (her identity is unrecorded) were born to his wife Lady Wu, who was Wu Jing's elder sister.
 Lady Sun married Liu Bei.

 One of the two other daughters was born to Sun Jian's concubine Lady Chen, and she married Pan Jun's son Pan Mi.

 It is not known who the mothers of the fifth son (Sun Lang) and the last daughter were.
 The last daughter was married to Hong Zi.

 Sun Ce

 Sun Ce married Da Qiao, the older of Elder Qiao's two daughters.
 Zhou Yu married the younger daughter Xiao Qiao.

 Sun Ce's son was Sun Shao.
 Sun Shao's son was Sun Feng.
 Sun Ce had several daughters: one married Gu Yong's son Gu Shao, another married Lu Xun, and another married Zhu Zhi's son Zhu Ji.
 It is not known whether Sun Ce's children were born to Da Qiao or not.

 During the Tang dynasty, an unnamed 13th-generation patrilineal descendant of Sun Ce was recorded to have served as a Buddhist master at the Lingyin Temple.